itspladd/personal-website-old/blog/_drafts/3d-intersections-maddening.md

     </figure>
 </aside>

 Yeah, I should have seen that coming.<!--more--> This exercise was no less tedious or difficult than the previous, and I messed it up _so hard_.
+Or maybe I did it perfectly.
+I'm actually not sure anymore.

-And what better way to learn from my mistakes than to broadcast them to everyone I know, and possibly people that I don't know?
+Anyway, what better way to learn from my (possible) mistakes than to broadcast them to everyone I know, and possibly people that I don't know?

 ### Background: Why Boxes? ###

-It'll be hard to understand just how badly I borked this exercise without a proper introduction.
-As always, you can see the whole exercise on the [Draw A Box website](http://drawabox.com/lesson/2) (look for "Part 3: Form Intersections" on that page).
+It may be hard to understand why I moved from textures to boxes without a proper introduction.
+If you want to see the lesson from the source, head to the [Draw A Box website](http://drawabox.com/lesson/2) (look for "Part 3: Form Intersections" on that page).

 <aside class="midtext-right">
     <figure>